jenevans-ecoevo/jenevans-ecoevo.github.io/docs/cv.md

 **The University of Queensland, Australia**
 I completed my BAdvSc(Hons) majoring in Ecology in 2018.
 The courses undertaken in this degree included extensive genetic, bioinformatic and evolutionary biology content.
-My Honours was completed under the supervision of Associate Professor Cynthia Riginos and Dr Katrina McGuigan.
+My Honours was completed under the supervision of Dr Katrina McGuigan and Associate Professor Cynthia Riginos.
 In my project, I assessed how environmental variation contributed to morphological variation of a goby species, *Bathygobius cocosensis*, in the intertidal zone.
 {: .notice}